kshitijsrivastavaa/FinSight-Personal-Finance-Tracker/README.md

-> ⚠️ **Note:** On first signup or login, it may take a few seconds because the backend server auto-wakes from sleep mode.
-Please wait — the app will load shortly. 🚀
+> ⚠️ **Note:** On first signup/login, the backend may take a few seconds to wake up (Render free hosting cooldown).
+Please wait — the app will load automatically. 🚀

 <div align="center">